-You cannot cater to absolutely every allergy, but try to avoid obvious problems like shellfish and peanuts.
+If its a sit down affair consider that it may not be possible to cater for absolutely every allergy, but try to avoid obvious problems like shellfish and peanuts.
 If you can incorporate a gluten-free option as well, then you'll have most of the bases covered.

 It's good form to ask attendees in advance if they have any specific allergies and do your best to work around them.

 You can often do this via your online ticketing system at the point when customers are purchasing tickets, which takes another job off your hands and automates the entire process.

 W - WiFi